Active learning for data streams: a survey: Online active learning approaches

 If $\rho_t \leq 0$, the label is always queried as the model is extremely uncertain about the margin.
 Instead, when $\rho_t > 0$, the model is more confident, and the labeling decision is taken by drawing a Bernoulli random variable of parameter

 where $\delta > 0 $ is a smoothing parameter.
 Finally, \cite{Hao2018} also introduced a cost-sensitive variant of the loss function, for dealing with class-imbalanced applications.
+For a comprehensive discussion on imbalanced data stream analysis, please see \cite{aguiar2023survey}.

-The cold-start issue related to the application of active learning to imbalanced datasets has also been highlighted by \cite{Qin2021}, who used extreme learning machines (ELM) \citep{Huang2006} and extended to the multiclass classification case the active learning ELM framework introduced by \cite{Yu2015}.
+The cold-start issue related to the application of active learning to imbalanced datasets has also been highlighted by \cite{Qin2021}, who used extreme learning machines \citep{Huang2006} and extended the active learning framework initially proposed by \cite{Yu2015} to the multiclass classification scenario.
 They highlighted the challenge of the lack of instances for certain classes in imbalanced datasets, which can seriously impact the predictive ability of the model for those classes.
 To address this issue, they propose a sampling strategy that considers both diversity and uncertainty.
 The diversity is calculated by computing pairwise Manhattan distance between the unlabeled observations.
 The uncertainty of a data point $\mathbf{x}_t$ is computed by taking the difference between the largest two posterior probabilities as in

+where $c_b$ and $c_{sb}$ are the classes with the highest posterior probabilities.
+This approach is also referred to as best-versus-second-best margin and, as highlighted by \cite{Joshi2009}, is a good indicator of uncertainty when a large number of classes are present in the data.
+It should be noted that the sampling strategy introduced by \cite{Qin2021} is not suited for single-pass active learning as it requires computing similarity and uncertainty measures for all the unlabeled observations in the current batch.